 - Clause 1.
 For electoral races in which only one seat is available, the candidate in the given electoral race who receives over 50% of the "first choice" votes will win.
 If a situation arises at any stage of this determination in this section where more/less candidates surpass a given threshold than there are seats available, the remaining seats will be won by the respective candidates with the largest percentage of the vote. - Clause 2.
-In the case of an exact tie in number of votes at the end of the process, there will be a runoff election to decide who will hold the seat. - Clause 3.
 Regardless of complaints or appeals, the unofficial results and voter demographics will be released by the Chief Election Commissioner on the day after the General Election no later than 5pm.
-After all complaints and appeals are processed and resolved through the process of the courts, the official results will be posted publicly the day after the final complaint or appeal is closed no later than 5pm. - Clause 4.
-If no complaints or appeals are registered within eight (8) hours of the announcement of election results, all election results will be deemed final. - Clause 5.
-Candidates for College Senate seats will run in conjunction with all other candidates running for the same seats. - Clause 6.
-Candidates running for Senate within the Undergraduate At-Large and Graduate At-Large categories will run in individually numbered seats which are elected separately (for example, if there are six Undergraduate At-Large Senator seats, there will be one individual, separate, election for each of the six seats):

-a) No member from the same party will run against each other within the same numbered atlarge seat;

-b) Multiple independents in the same numbered at-large seat is permissible only if there are more independent candidates then there are seats available (for example, if there are seven independent candidates registered for a undergraduate at-large with six seats, randomly, there will be one numbered seat with two independent candidates, and five numbered seats with one independent);

-c) When able, the Election Commission will attempt to eliminate the possibility of a candidate running unopposed for Undergraduate At-Large and Graduate At-Large (for instance, if undergraduate at-large has six seats, and Party A has six undergraduate at-large candidates, Party B has four undergraduate at-large candidates, and there are two independent undergraduate at-large candidates, the election commission will place these candidates in such a way that all six seats are contested);
+After all complaints and appeals are processed and resolved through the process of the courts, the official results will be posted publicly the day after the final complaint or appeal is closed no later than 5pm. - Clause 3.
+If no complaints or appeals are registered within eight (8) hours of the announcement of election results, all election results will be deemed final. - Clause 4.
+Candidates for College Senate seats will run in conjunction with all other candidates running for the same seats. - Clause 5.
+Candidates running for Senate within the Undergraduate At-Large and Graduate At-Large categories will run in individually numbered seats which are elected separately (for example, if there are six Undergraduate At-Large Senator seats, there will be one individual, separate, election for each of the six seats): - a) No member from the same party will run against each other within the same numbered atlarge seat; - b) Multiple independents in the same numbered at-large seat is permissible only if there are more independent candidates then there are seats available (for example, if there are seven independent candidates registered for a undergraduate at-large with six seats, randomly, there will be one numbered seat with two independent candidates, and five numbered seats with one independent); - c) When able, the Election Commission will attempt to eliminate the possibility of a candidate running unopposed for Undergraduate At-Large and Graduate At-Large (for instance, if undergraduate at-large has six seats, and Party A has six undergraduate at-large candidates, Party B has four undergraduate atlarge candidates, and there are two independent undergraduate at-large candidates, the election commission will place these candidates in such a way that all six seats are contested);

-d) It is permissible, and required, to have an individual run unopposed in the case, and only in the case, that there are less, or an equal amount of, candidates filed in a category than there are available seats (i.e. if there are only six people running for the six Undergraduate AtLarge seats, they will all run unopposed.
-If there are seven people running for the six Undergraduate At-Large seats, it will be random that two of the seven will compete for one seat and five of the seven will run unopposed for each subsequent seat);

-e) Parties will not have discretion which candidates they place in which specific seats (i.e. whether to place candidate "A" as an undergraduate atlarge seat #1 or #2).
+- d) It is permissible, and required, to have an individual run unopposed in the case, and only in the case, that there are less, or an equal amount of, candidates filed in a category than there are available seats (i.e. if there are only six people running for the six Undergraduate AtLarge seats, they will all run unopposed.
+If there are seven people running for the six Undergraduate At-Large seats, it will be random that two of the seven will compete for one seat and five of the seven will run unopposed for each subsequent seat); - e) Parties will not have discretion which candidates they place in which specific seats (i.e. whether to place candidate "A" as an undergraduate atlarge seat #1 or #2).
 Independents will not have this discretion either.
 Candidates will only indicate the generic position they are registering within ("Undergraduate At-Large" or "Graduate At-Large"), and the exact people running within each numbered at-large seat will be randomly chosen in a process determined by the Chief Election Commissioner.
 Candidates have the right to know the exact process of how the candidates were randomly assigned seats.